dannygipson95/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+    The DOM is the document object model and is the interpretation and representation of a document's html in the browser

 2. What is an event?
+    Events are occurances on the page that can be either carried out by a user or the browser itself such as clicking, loading, scrolling, etc.

 3. What is an event listener?
+    Event listeners wait for a specific event to happen on the assigned item and carry out a piece of code when that event triggers the listener

 4. Why would we convert a NodeList into an Array?
+    A NodeList looks like an array, but it does not always act like an array.
+A NodeList cannot utilize array methods.
+Converting a NodeList into an array gives us a broader control over the data.

 5. What is a component?
+    A component is a function that takes data as its argument and composes UI utilizing that data

 ### Git Set up